Emergency Management Office

 Since Hurricane Maria severed the undersea electrical cable connecting Vieques to Puerto Rico’s main grid, the island has faced significant energy vulnerability.
-For more than a year, three 2MW diesel generators burned an average of 8,000 gallons of diesel every day to meet the islands energy needs.
+For more than a year, three 2MW diesel generators burned an est. 8,000 gallons of diesel every day to meet the islands energy needs.
 The undersea electrical cable was finally repaired in early 2019, but residents still face significant electrical outages.

 Key activities for this project include:

 Partner Coordination: Bring implementing partners together for community needs assessments and strategy meetings.

 Energy Load Survey: Collect power audits, map demand, and review data.

 System Design: Select hybrid system to meet site energy loads with grid-tie capability for future integration.

 Material Procurement: Source donated materials as available; procure additional equipment as needed from local solar entrepreneurs.

 Installation: Contract local solar entrepreneurs to mount and install system.